gillian850413/Insight_Stress_Analysis/README.md

     which may make them be classified as stress.

 - BERT is the most stable model in this case, with a balanced FP and FN.
+- Both model can predict whether the text is stressful or non stressful and provide a confidence score

 | Feature Extraction Model | Best Classification Model | Precision | Recall | F1-Score |
 | :-------------    | :-------------  | :-------- |:-------| :------- |